Chagatai Khanate: Foreign wars (1301–1325)

-Religious conflict (1325–1338)
+Religious conflict (1225–1238)

 The Martyrdom of the Franciscans, painted in 1342 by Ambrogio Lorenzetti, took place in Almaliq, capital of the Chagatai Khanate, in 1339.
-The central ruler who ordered the killing was the Chagatai usurper 'Ali-Sultan (r.1339-1342).
+The central ruler who ordered the killing was the Chagatai usurper 'Ali-Sultan (r.1339–1342).

+A fragment of a 14th-century Middle Mongolian manuscript of the Alexander Romance, produced in the Chagatai Khanate.
+In this version, Alexander is called Sulqarnai, a Mongolianized form of the Qur’anic term Dhu al-Qarnayn.

 Kebek was succeeded by his three brothers in succession.
 Eljigidey and Duwa Temür each reigned for only a few months.
 Tarmashirin (1326–1334) converted to Islam and raided the Delhi Sultanate, reaching as far as Delhi.
 Tarmashirin was brought down by an anti-Muslim rebellion of the eastern tribes.
 A son of Duwa, Changshi, was enthroned in 1335.
 One of his sons was baptized.

 Pope Benedict XII appointed the Franciscan bishop Richard of Burgundy to Almalik in 1339.
 But during the reign of 'Ali-Sultan, Islam fully absorbed the Chagatai Mongols and 'Ali persecuted non-Muslim religions.
 He is the one who ordered the extermination of the Franciscan congregation at Almaliq, and the killing of six Franciscan monks in 1339 (including bishop Richard of Burgundy, Pascal of Spain, Raymond of Provence and three others), as depicted in the 1342 painting The Martyrdom of the Franciscans, by Ambrogio Lorenzetti.

 Giovanni de' Marignolli, a papal legate, arrived in the Ili valley the following year on his way to the Yuan dynasty.
 He built a church and baptized some people during his stay, and the presence of Christianity lasted until the end of the Mongol era.

 'Ali-Sultan (r.1339-1342), in The Martyrdom of the Franciscans (1342).

 Mongol officer in The Martyrdom of the Franciscans (1342).